Regulated Stormwater- MS4 Permittees

 MS4 Permittee Annual Reports

-MS4 permittees submit annual reports to the Water Quality Control Division by March 10 (Phase II MS4 permittees) and April 1 (Phase I MS4 permittees) each year.
+Annual reports are submitted to the Division by March 10 (Phase II MS4 permittees) and April 1 (Phase I MS4 permittees)

-In addition to regulating construction sites in the Cherry Creek Reservoir basin, MS4 permittees also have programs to educate the public, respond to and eliminate illicit discharges, and reduce or eliminate pollutants in stormwater from municipal operations.
-Examples of these efforts include:
+In addition, to regulating construction sites in the Cherry Creek reservoir basin, the MS4 permittees also have programs to educate the public, respond to and eliminate illicit discharges, and reduce or eliminate pollutants in stormwater from municipal operations.

 Above & Beyond